XAITK/xaitk-saliency/docs/review_process.rst

 Close
 -----
-If it is decided that the PR will not be integrated into XAITK-Saliency, then it can be closed through Github.
+If it is decided that the PR will not be integrated into xaitk-saliency, then it can be closed through GitHub.